 Blended learning enables learners to exercise some control: They can complete the asynchronous portions — activities, online readings, etc. — on their own time and at their own pace.
 If the LMS includes learning materials in different formats, learners can choose their preferred medium as well, whether text, video, audio, or multimedia.
 Offering these choices to learners can boost their engagement and improve learning retention.

 A blended solution is less costly than a completely instructor-led approach to learning.
 Fewer hours of instructor time and fewer hours where all of the learners are away from their jobs add up to lower overall costs.

 In addition, much learning material is consumed individually, and learners often complete activities alone or in small groups.
 The flexibility of doing so outside of scheduled classroom hours makes it more likely that busy workers will actually do the learning.

-Many LMS platforms, like SmarterU, support blended learning solutions by offering enrollment management, personalized learning plans that ensure that each learner meets prerequisites, and tracking of learner progress.
+Many LMS platforms support blended learning solutions by offering enrollment management, personalized learning plans that ensure that each learner meets prerequisites, and tracking of learner progress.
 Some blended learning solutions reach beyond conventional eLearning courses and incorporate microlearning and other digital learning components into a blended learning solution.

-For example, OttoLearn adaptive microlearning might be used as pre-training, to introduce key concepts.
+For example, adaptive training on a microlearning app might be used as pre-training, to introduce key concepts.
 A virtual or face-to-face classroom component might then explore ways to apply those concepts.
-The learning could then segue into a retention phase, again using OttoLearn to ensure that learners remember and apply their learning on the job.
+The learning could then segue into a retention phase, again using ongoing microlearning to ensure that learners remember and apply their learning on the job.